The Coaching Process

 We will have check-ins at regular intervals to make sure you and your team are meeting interim goals.

-Review the next four tabs—Strategy, Execution, People and Cash—to understand the importance of these "Four Key Decisions" within the context of the Gazelles program, and preview the tools we will use to tackle each one.
+Review the next four tabs—Strategy, Execution, People and Cash—to understand the importance of these "Four Key Decisions" within the context of the Scaling Up program, and preview the tools we will use to tackle each one.

 If you had to state your company's strategy in one sentence, right now, what would you say?
 Did you hesitate?
 Don't worry, many CEOs are in the same boat.
 That's why we'll work together to define and outline key strategic components like your core customer, your brand promise and your growth objectives.